Uvalente/bank-tech-test/README.md

 ## Test

-To run the tests, access the root folder and use
+To run the tests, access the app root folder and use
 ```
 rspec
 ```